Board of Trustees

 Patrick joined the MCMS Board in 2019 and has two young children at MCMS: a four-year old in Children’s House and a two-year old in the Toddler Community.
 Patrick and his wife, Laura, love watching their kids thrive at MCMS as they’ve grown more self-sufficient, capable, self-assured, and curious in the Montessori environment.
 Patrick studied biophysics in college and has since become a lawyer.
 The rest of the time, Patrick enjoys hiking and swimming with his family at Devil’s Lake State Park or trying to convince his two-year old to go along on a bike ride.

-Jessica joined the MCMS Board in 2018 and is a member of the Development Committee.
+Jessica joined the MCMS Board in 2018 and is the Chair of the Development Committee, as well as the Secretary of the Board.
 She and her husband, Josh, have two children, Asher in Children’s House and Indie in Lower Elementary.
 Jessica currently has a consulting practice focused on organization development, change management and executive communications.
 She holds a BA in communications and marketing from UW-Stevens Point, and an MS from Case Western Reserve in positive organization development and change.
 After leaving a full-time career with Lands’ End in 2010, she and her husband, Josh, moved to Seattle to complete Josh’s medical training.
 In the summer of 2017, an opportunity with the American Family Children’s Hospital brought them back to family and friends in Wisconsin.

-Judy first joined the MCMS Board in 1993 when her son, Josh, was in the school’s toddler program.
-(Josh was the first MCMS student to go from the toddler program all the way through 8th grade, and he currently works as an assistant in the toddler program.)
-She has been on and off the Board since then, and presently serves as Chair.
+Judy first joined the MCMS Board in 1993 when her son, Josh, was in the school’s Toddler Program.
+(Josh was the first MCMS student to go from the Toddler Program all the way through 8th grade.)
+She has been on and off the Board since then, and presently serves as Board Chair.
 Judy graduated from law school in 1980.
 She practiced through the years in a law firm, with the federal government at the Securities and Exchange Commission and the US Department of Justice.
 Judy spent the last 22 years of her legal career as a professor teaching in clinical programs at the UW Law School.

-Alissa joined the MCMS board in 2018 and is a member of the Committee on Trustees.
+Alissa joined the MCMS Board in 2018 and is Chair of the Committee on Trustees.
 She and her husband, Phil, currently have a daughter, Isabelle, enrolled in Children’s House.
 As a practicing landscape architect, Alissa is passionate about the positive physical, social and psychological effects that being outdoors has on child development.
 She believes strongly in the flexibility and risk-taking opportunities provided by a Montessori education.
 In her free time, Alissa loves yoga, whittling and cooking for her family and friends.